 Malin Head lies on the Inishowen Peninsula in County Donegal, at the most northerly tip of the island of Ireland.
 With the wild Atlantic Ocean for a neighbour, the area is renowned for epic coastal scenery, thriving birdlife and plenty of historical significance.
 Banba’s Crown

-Enter Malin Head along the west side of the Wild Atlantic Way’s Inishowen Peninsula and continue to the tip called Banba’s Crown (named after a mythical Irish queen).
+Enter Malin Head along the west side of the Wild Atlantic Way’s Inishowen Peninsula and continue to the tip called Banba’s Crown (named after a mythical goddess of Ireland).
 "The Tower", as it’s known locally, was built by the British Admiralty in 1805 as part of a string of buildings right around the Irish coast to guard against a possible French invasion.

-Malin Head Shipwrecks can tell you that there are more ocean liners and German U-boats sunk off this stretch than anywhere else in the world.
-If you prefer to stay on dry land, though, go for a ramble on Banba’s Crown by following the western path from here to Hell’s Hole.
-This dramatic chasm is 76 metres (249 feet) deep, so mind your step!
+Malin Head Shipwrecks can tell you that there are more ocean liners and German U-boats sunk off this stretch of coast than anywhere else in the world.
+The view from the top

 Low tide at Malin Head